 Now add a web analytics tracking tool into your GTM container.

 (Side note: there is another misconception among users as to where personal data is collected.
-For example, if you are using Matomo to collect site visit data into your own server, that does not make the data collection GDPR-compliant, as the question is WHAT data are collected and processed and not WHERE you are storing these data)
+For example, if you are using Matomo to collect visitor data into your own server, that does not make the data collection GDPR-compliant, as the question is WHAT data is collected and processed and not WHERE you are storing the data)

 Question: In this case, what needs restricted usage if no consent has been given?
 The whole container or the tracking code that does the data collection?
 My answer is: the tracking code.
 Why would you want to block the whole container if you can block the tag with exception triggers?